MartinaB91/project4-my-blog/README.md

 -	When clicking the post title, the user will be redirect to the blog post detail page.
 This page contains a single blog post, here the picture is larger, and the post is more in focus.

 ### Posts by category
 -	When a user selects a category, they will be redirected to a page containing all published posts in that category.
+This is to make it easy for the user to find more content they like.

 ### Create Post
 This page is only for authenticated users.
 This page contains a form for creating a post.